Acular (Ketorolac Trometamol)

 • Worsening asthma

-• Severe allergic reaction with tongue, lip, throat swelling and breathing difficulty
+• Severe allergic reaction including swelling of tongue, lips and throat, difficulty breathing

 Important Warnings